Majokko Tickle: Production

 Majokko Tickle is the first Toei-produced magical girl series since Majokko Megu-chan, which had finished airing in September 1975.
-The premise of the series to feature "double heroines" (consisting of Tickle and her human "twin sister" Chiko, a "lucky pair" as described in the series) was reportedly based on the pop duo Pink Lady's performing style, involving singing and dancing in unison.
-The duo were tremendously popular at the time of the series's inception, with their song "Southpaw" later being utilized in an episode of the show as Tickle, Chiko, and Hina watch them perform on television.
+The premise of the series, which features "double heroines" (consisting of Tickle and her human "twin sister" Chiko, a "lucky pair" as described in the series), was reportedly based on the pop duo Pink Lady's performing style, involving singing and dancing in unison.
+The duo was tremendously popular at the time of the series's inception, with their song "Southpaw" later being utilized in an episode of the show as Tickle, Chiko, and Hina watch them perform on television.

 Masaki Tsuji, longtime friend of Nagai and head writer on his earlier series Devilman, Dororon Enma-kun, and Cutie Honey, contributed scripts to Tickle.
 Lyrics to the opening theme were written by Nagai.
 Animation was not contributed to by Toei's animation department themselves, instead outsourced to Nippon Sunrise.